0xjimmy/svelte-kit-ethers-template/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Config

+For you can configure 1 network, multi-network support will be developed soon

+Edit the config file `./src/lib/config.ts` to set network information.
+If no RPC endpoint is provided a public endpoint will be used via `ethers.providers.getDefaultProvider()`, this may impact performance so it is recommended to provide your own endpoint to avoid ratelimits.